2012 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 The Easy Way to Know Your 2012 Quarter Value

-Check the mint mark behind Washington’s hair (P, D, or S) and examine surface condition for wear or damage.
-Look for sharp details on the reverse design elements.
-Inspect edges and weight for composition verification.
+Check the mint mark behind Washington’s hair (P for Philadelphia, D for Denver, or S for San Francisco) and examine the surface condition for any wear or damage.
+Look for sharp details on the reverse design elements and inspect the edges for the composition stripe.

 The CoinValueChecker App simplifies this process by comparing your coin’s characteristics against current market data, providing instant grade estimates and value ranges based on these key factors.